CharacteristicPolynomial/EECS591ChatService/README.md

 | ~Request() | destructor |
 | int encode(char* buf) | encode itself to buf, return the number of usd bytes |

+We must ensure in the lifespan of a Request, it is stored by a sequence of single object.
+We list the life routes of a Request.
+1. Born from phone.read_request()
+2. Born from phone.make_request()
+3. Born from Request::make_copy()

 ### Communication protocols
 | Request | Format |
 | --- | --- |